 Mig Vapor is also a company that was started by “former smokers”.
 Mig Vapor began by making e-cigs.
 Mig Vapor has also found success with dry herb vaporizers.

-Three Mig Vapor devices, the Matrix, DRAY, and Herb-e are on this list.
-These Mig Vapor devices perform as well as more expensive models but cost much less.
+Mig Vapor device Khan Vaporizer is on this list.
+Mig Vapor devices perform as well as more expensive models but cost much less.

 Best Places to Buy Portable Vaporizers